ExpEvolWormLab/Paree_map/genotype/raw/README.txt

 "cross": idenfier of the RIAIL subpanel differing from the initial cross (A to H; genetic background, rec-1 allele and direction of the cross vary; see methods)
 "parent1"
 "parent2"

+- trimming is the R code used to trim the adapter sequence containing the barcode in the r2b-Rad aw sequence reads.
+The 2b-Rad .fq.gz files in NCBI (PRJNA1040005) must be trimmed to keep only the C. elegans DNA fragments.

 - barcode directory contains the .txt files used to sort reads by RIAIL using stacks and a .xlsx file containing the sequence of the primers used